Atashnezhad/NLP_Proj2/README.md

 **Modeling-ML algorithms:**

-- Several ML algorithms applied to three set of data frame.
+- Several ML algorithms applied to three sets of the data frames.
 - Logistic Regression, Gradient Boosting Classifier and, MLP Classifier were applied.
-- the models were grid searched using paralell computing to achive the highest speed.
+- the models were grid searched using parallel computing to achieve the highest speed.
 - The voting system included three best models along with hyper-parameters were applied which results in maximum accuracy of 96%.
-- It was observed that using only vectorized text results in lower accuracy compare to the EDA data set.
+- It was observed that using only vectorized text results in lower accuracy compared to the EDA data set.
 Also using merged data set results in top accuracy.
 - check out the following confusion matrixes.
 The left one is using Logistic Regression on vectorized data while at the right the Soft voting model used on All_df.
 <p align="">
   <img src="Figures/plot_04_1.png" >